Qiskit/qiskit-metapackage/docs/aqua/multiclass_extensions.rst

 :math:`\{1\}`.
 Thus, 6 binary classifiers are trained in this way.
 To classify a new data point :math:`\mathbf{x}`, all 6 binary classifiers are evaluated to obtain a 6-bit string.
 Finally, we choose the class whose bitstring is closest to :math:`\mathbf{x}`’s output string as the predicted label.
-Aqua's implementaion of ECC uses the Euclidean distance.
+Aqua's implementation of ECC uses the Euclidean distance.

 In order to instantiate an ``ErrorCorrectingCode`` object, you need to provide a ``FeatureMap``,